Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 Fun fact: the black spruce is the most abundant tree found in Labrador.
 It’s also featured on the Labrador flag!

-Dotted with islands, this area is equal parts raw and fairytale.
-Landings will be based on the day’s weather conditions.
+Dotted with islands, this region’s coastal barrens, boreal forests, wetland and rugged shore are equal parts raw and fairytale.
+Zodiac cruises and landings will be based on the day’s weather conditions.

 Included Meals